openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         ;

 A ``break`` statement with the label *identifier* transfers control out of the enclosing statement with the same label *identifier*.
-A compile-time error occurs if such a statement is not found within the body of the surrounding function or method.
+A :index:`compile-time error` occurs if such a statement is not found within the body of the surrounding function or method.

 A statement without a label transfers control out of the innermost enclosing ``switch``, ``while``, ``do``, ``for``, or ``for-of`` statement.

-A compile-time error occurs if the ``breakStatement`` is not found within ``loopStatment`` or ``switchStatement``.
+A :index:`compile-time error` occurs if the ``breakStatement`` is not found within ``loopStatment`` or ``switchStatement``.

 .. index::
    break statement